alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 In the below example, the `toSeconds()` function has function type `(Int) -> Int` because it always returns a lambda expression that takes a parameter of type `Int` and returns an `Int` value.

-The example uses a when expression to determine which lambda expression is returned when `toSeconds()` is invoked.
+This example uses a `when` expression to determine which lambda expression is returned when `toSeconds()` is called.

 ```kotlin
 fun toSeconds(time: String): (Int) -> Int = when (time) {